denysvitali/denvit-blog/content/posts/im-happy-engineer-now.md

 ```

 This runs Prisma migrations before the main container starts, ensuring your database schema is always up-to-date before the server accepts connections.

-### Secrets Management

-Rather than hardcoding API keys and passwords, I use [OpenBao](https://github.com/openbao/openbao) (HashiCorp Vault's open-source fork).
-The Happy Server retrieves secrets at runtime, keeping credentials out of Git and providing centralized rotation.

-Key benefits of this approach:
-- **Zero secrets in Git**: No API keys, passwords, or tokens in version control
-- **Dynamic secrets**: Support for time-limited credentials that auto-expire
-- **Audit logging**: Track which services access which secrets and when
-- **Centralized rotation**: Rotate credentials once in OpenBao, all services update automatically
-- **Kubernetes integration**: Native support for Kubernetes authentication methods

-> [!TIP]
-> If OpenBao or Vault seems like overkill for your setup, you can start with Kubernetes Secrets (encrypted with [KMS](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/)) and migrate to a dedicated secret manager later as your needs grow.

 ### Network Architecture